hibbitts-design/hibbitts-design-org-learn/pages/04.openpublishingspace/03.getting-ready/docs.md

 ##### Expected Technical Skills

+* Previous CMS (e.g. WordPress, SquareSpace, etc.)
 * Markdown or HTML basics
 * Understanding folder hierarchies (i.e. relative links)
-* Webserver access
+* Webserver FTP or Cpanel access
-* GitHub, GitLab, or equivalent basic working knowledge (recommended)
+* GitHub, GitLab, or equivalent working knowledge (if Git Sync feature used)

 ##### 1.1 If you do not already have a Git service account (i.e. GitHub, GitLab, BitBucket, etc.) then sign up for one